margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for God's unfoldment
 * Grateful for the article on patterns
 * Grateful for the family that contributed to Hopeway
-* Grateful for the people i've met in Hopeway
+* Grateful for the people I've met in Hopeway
 * Grateful for cousins
 * Grateful for the future-orientedness of a friend in Norfolk
 * Grateful for people getting maried